So, can dogs eat turkey?

-In fact, one could argue that it is about just as safe as other kinds of meat which you would normally offer your dogs.
+In fact, one could argue that it is about just as safe as other kinds of meat that you would normally offer your dogs.

-And the only reason we would urge you to not feed your dog regular turkey is because well, it can be too expensive a treat in many parts of the world.
+And the only reason we would urge you to not feed your dog regular turkey is that well, it can be too expensive a treat in many parts of the world.